Sex: Evolution of sex

+Adaptive function of sex

+The most basic role of meiosis appears to be conservation of the integrity of the genome that is passed on to progeny by parents.
+The two most fundamental aspects of sexual reproduction, meiotic recombination and outcrossing, are likely maintained respectively by the adaptive advantages of recombinational repair of genomic DNA damage and genetic complementation which masks the expression of deleterious recessive mutations.
+Genetic variation, often produced as a byproduct of these processes, may provide long-term advantages in those sexual lineages that favor outcrossing.

 Sex-determination systems

 The biological cause of an organism developing into one sex or the other is called sex determination.
 The cause may be genetic, environmental, haplodiploidy, or multiple factors.
 Within animals and other organisms that have genetic sex-determination systems, the determining factor may be the presence of a sex chromosome.
 In plants that are sexually dimorphic, such as Ginkgo biloba, the liverwort Marchantia polymorpha or the dioecious species in the flowering plant genus Silene, sex may also be determined by sex chromosomes.
 Non-genetic systems may use environmental cues, such as the temperature during early development in crocodiles, to determine the sex of the offspring.

 Sex determination is often distinct from sex differentiation.
-Sex determination is the designation for the development stage towards either male or female while sex differentiation is the pathway towards the development of the phenotype.
+Sex determination is the designation for the development stage towards either male or female, while sex differentiation is the pathway towards the development of the phenotype.

 Genetic

 XY sex determination

 Humans and most other mammals have an XY sex-determination system: the Y chromosome carries factors responsible for triggering male development, making XY sex determination mostly based on the presence or absence of the Y chromosome.
 It is the male gamete that determines the sex of the offspring.
 In this system XX mammals typically are female and XY typically are male.
 However, individuals with XXY or XYY are males, while individuals with X and XXX are females.
 Unusually, the platypus, a monotreme mammal, has ten sex chromosomes; females have ten X chromosomes, and males have five X chromosomes and five Y chromosomes.
 Platypus egg cells all have five X chromosomes, whereas sperm cells can either have five X chromosomes or five Y chromosomes.

 XY sex determination is found in other organisms, including insects like the common fruit fly, and some plants.
 In some cases, it is the number of X chromosomes that determines sex rather than the presence of a Y chromosome.
 In the fruit fly individuals with XY are male and individuals with XX are female; however, individuals with XXY or XXX can also be female, and individuals with X can be males.